damienalexandre/sfDoctrineRestGeneratorPlugin/README.markdown

  * use SSL whenever possible, so that the posted data do not get intercepted and altered by a third party (man in the middle),
  * use HTTP authentication,
  * use a stronger / more extensible authentication system (OAuth for example),
- * deliver unique API keys to your clients, and check the usage that they do of the API.
+ * deliver unique API keys to your clients, and check the usage that they do of the API,
+ * improve the generated validators with your own business rules

 ## Detailed service configuration